lcheylus/cargo-nextest-openbsd/README.md

 When a new release of cargo-nextest is published:

-1. Run `build.sh` on a local OpenBSD-stable host to check if the build is OK.
+1. Run `build.sh` on a local OpenBSD-stable host to check if the build is OK for this new version.
 2. Update `NEXTEST_VERSION` in "Build" workflow (`.github/workflows/build.yml`)
    and run it manually to check if the build is OK on GitHub.
-3. Tag the repository with the new version => the workflow "Build and publish" will build and publish the new release.
+3. Tag the repository with the new version (tag = `major.minor.patch` without a preceding `v`) => the workflow "Build and publish" will build and publish the new release.